 Why does restful sleep get more elusive the older we get?
 Studies have shown that 50% of Americans over the age of 65 suffer from sleep problems; and as we age, losing sleep at night can also lead to other health concerns, like an increased risk of falling and daytime fatigue.

-To help get the shut eye you need, Dr. Joyce Lee-Iannotti, MD, a neurologist and sleep specialist at Banner Health in Phoenix, gives these 10 tips for a more restful sleep.
+To help get the shut eye you need, Dr. Joyce Lee-Iannotti, MD, a neurologist and sleep specialist with Banner Brain & Spine, gives these 10 tips for a more restful sleep.
 If you have put Dr. Lee-Iannotti’s tips into practice and still struggle to rest, make an appointment with a Banner Health physician to find a solution.